top of page

 The dynamic was changing, Real were seeing more of the ball and it was no shock when, with fifteen minutes left, Fleitas pulled a goal back for them after an excellent run, beating Bonetti at the near post.
 Sexton immediately brought on Smethurst for the exhausted Osgood, who had led the line heroically but was basically shattered as well as suffering pain in both ankles, Gento, dropped after the first game, went on for Real as they stepped up the pressure.
 Amancio’s shot was half-saved by Bonetti, Webb clearing as the ball spun back towards the striker who was poised to net the rebound, and Zoco’s header was superbly saved by Bonetti, but keeper and defence held firm until Mr Buheli blew the final whistle.

-Delirious Chelsea supporters celebrate on the pitch
+Delirious Chelsea supporters celebrate on the pitch, including Malcolm Carle, still a home and away regular

 Jubilant, flag-waving Chelsea supporters immediately invaded the pitch and they, and other travelling Blues, joined the victorious players on a prolonged, euphoric lap of honour, waving the trophy they had worked so hard for.
 Sexton’s side had done it, holding on and banishing the bleak memories of 48 hours earlier.
 They had brought home Chelsea’s first European trophy, defeated the mighty Real Madrid and, by winning, qualified for the following season’s competition.